APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Proposed Approach

 \subsection{Patch Applier}

 In the context of a physical attack scenario, our control over the perspective, scale, and positioning of the adversarial patch concerning the camera is restricted.
 As a countermeasure, we strive to bolster the resilience of our patch to a wide array of potential scenarios.
-During the patch generation phase, we superimpose the patch onto the target object's surface (e.g., the rear of a vehicle or human attire).
+During the patch training phase, we employ a methodology where the patch is superimposed onto the target object's surface (e.g., the rear of a vehicle or human attire).
 This approach allows us to simulate diverse scenes characterized by various settings.

 The training process encompasses an assortment of transformations, including rotations and occlusions, meticulously integrated to emulate the plausible appearance of our adversarial patch $P$ in a realistic context.
 Subsequently, leveraging the capabilities of the object detector, we acquire precise object locations (such as vehicles or individuals) within a given image, denoted as $I$.
 Placing our adversarial patch $P$ onto the identified object becomes feasible at this stage.